stride3d/stride-docs/en/manual/files-and-folders/external-packages/using-nuget-packages.md

 # Using Nuget packages

-This is a guide on how to use Nuget packages with Stride.
+This is a guide on how to use external Nuget packages with Stride.

 ## The idea

-Nuget packages can be added to a project **as a dependency of another project package**.
+An external Nuget package can be added **as a dependency of another project package** (for .NET developers: as a dependency of another C# project).

-This is most often the **package named after your project**, which contains the majority of the code and assets.
+In most cases, you would add this to the **main non-platform project package** (eg. **MyGame**, not **MyGame.Windows**), which contains the majority of the code and assets.

 TODO: VISUALIZATION HERE

 ## Finding Nuget packages

-Nuget packages are hosted on [nuget.org](https://nuget.org). **You can use this website in order to search for a Nuget package**.
+Nuget packages are hosted on [nuget.org](https://nuget.org). **You can use this website to search for them**.

 Alternatively, check if your IDE of choice has a built-in browser of it's own (like Visual Studio).

-## Adding a Nuget package as a dependency
+## Adding an external Nuget package as a dependency

 > [!NOTE]
 > Currently, you cannot do this using **Game Studio**.